Host-Aware Control of Gene Expression using Data-Enabled Predictive Control: Cell model

 Each gene $\mathrm{x}\!\in\!\mathcal{S}_\text{host}$, is expressed in two steps: transcription and translation.
 The former is the process of reading mRNA molecules $m_\mathrm{x}$ from a gene's DNA.
 Transcription rates $\alpha_\mathrm{x}$ are affected by the availability of the cell's energy-bearing molecules $a$, captured by the parameters $\theta_\mathrm{x}$ in the following definitions:

-where the production rate $\alpha_\mathrm{q}$ of housekeeping mRNA includes a term for negative autoregulation by $p_\mathrm{q}$.
+where the production rate $\alpha_\mathrm{q}$ of housekeeping mRNA includes a term for negative autoregulation by $p_\mathrm{q}$ and synthetic GFP gene transcription rate is a repeat of \eqref{eqn:synthetic_transcription}.
 Translation depends on a finite and limited pool of the cell's free ribosomes $p_\mathrm{z}$, which bind mRNAs at (constant) rates $\kappa^+_\mathrm{x}$ to form translational complexes $M_\mathrm{x}$.
 These complexes can then release mRNAs either by dissociating at rates $\kappa^-_\mathrm{x}$ or completing translation to produce a protein $p_\mathrm{x}$ at rates

-where $\mathrm{x}\in\mathcal{S}_\text{host}$, $n_\mathrm{x}$ are protein lengths in amino acids (\si{aa}), and $\gamma(a)$ is the energy-dependent translation elongation rate in \si{aa\per\minute}, which follows Michaelis-Menten kinetics.
+where $\mathrm{x}\in\mathcal{S}$, $n_\mathrm{x}$ are protein lengths in amino acids (\si{aa}), and $\gamma(a)$ is the energy-dependent translation elongation rate in \si{aa\per\minute}, which follows Michaelis-Menten kinetics.

 The cell's protein density $\rho$ (in \si{aa} per cell) is finite and constant \citep{weisse_mechanistic_links}, so the total rate of translation elongation must match the rate of protein removal.
-Protein degradation in \textit{E.~coli} is negligible, so proteins are predominantly removed by dilution as the cell volume grows at the rate $\lambda$ given by \eqref{eqn:growth}.
-Unlike proteins, mRNAs decay at non-negligible rates $\delta_\mathrm{x}$ in addition to being diluted, we establish ordinary differential equations (ODEs) for gene expression dynamics:
+Protein degradation in \textit{E.~coli} is negligible, so proteins are predominantly removed by dilution as the cell volume grows at the rate $\lambda$ given by \eqref{eqn:growth_again}.

+Unlike proteins, mRNAs decay at non-negligible rates $\delta_\mathrm{x}$ in addition to being diluted, we establish ordinary differential equations (ODEs) for gene expression dynamics: \begingroup \allowdisplaybreaks